Profile

 Tape-labels, record-labels, fanzines

 In 2002 Matjaz started a new label, called [&] (reads as 'and').
 He noticed he could promote himself and Slovenian activities, people, labels a lot more.
-This means Slovenian people, projects, bands 'do' and 'take part' on quality levels in quality things, but these things were somehow unseen, unnoticed or neglected by international 'do-it-yourself scene'. [&] aims highly to present and to promote quality things he does, creates, produces on his personal level, together with Slovenian and international friends, bands, projects.
+This means Slovenian people, projects, bands 'do' and 'take part' on quality levels in quality things, but these things were somehow unseen, unnoticed or neglected by international 'do-it-yourself' scene. [&] aims highly to present and to promote quality things he does, creates, produces on his personal level, together with Slovenian and international friends, bands, projects.

 Making music and expressing through sounds

-This is what they have to say about SIST EN 343: "With SIST EN 343 we wish to make and create different forms of sound and »noise« itself.
+This is what they have to say about SIST EN 343: "With SIST EN 343 we wish to make and create different forms of sound and noise itself.
 With sometimes kind, constructive or even destructive approach and mixing layers of noise, creating our own sounds only with improvisation we create worlds of hearable and unhearable tunes, sounds and different atmospheres in places and brains of potential listeners."

 In 2002 Matjaz started a solo project, called GEN 26.
 GEN 26 is dedicated to sound experimentation, natural, urban noise, sound deviation and manipulation.
 All this is done on the level of improvisation through self-thought manipulation elements.
 For the difference of SIST EN 343, GEN 26 is soundwise more opened, more personal and can also be more complex.
+GEN 26 is also known for their specific harsh noise/HNW sound.

 What Matjaz has to say about his project: "With GEN 26 I want to explore deep sound characteristics, transform it, divert it, design it into construction of soundscapes and create logic to unlogic chaotic sequences of sounds, rhythms, sound waves, voices and sound detonations.
 My live performances, sets, can vary from ambient orientated, guest appearing to complete chaotic noise deviations and brutal sound interactive actions.
 Each set is unique and is highly based on improvisation only.
 So watch out to see it."